ruke1ire/mobile-robot-base/README.md

 - The latest repos for image_transport might not work so you can use git checkout to use the older version of the repository which seems to be able to build without error.

+- seems like the ubuntu should be a 64 bit operating system to be able to install the binaries

 Reference:
 1. https://medium.com/swlh/raspberry-pi-ros-2-camera-eef8f8b94304[v4l2_camera]:%20Failed%20getting[v4l2_camera]:%20Failed%20getting%20value%20for%20control%2010027009:%20Permission%20denied%20(13);%20returning%200!%20value%20for%20control%2010027009:%20Permission%20denied%20(13);%20returning%200!